MENU

 One reason some businesses still prefer traditional landlines is that any cloud-based phone system relies on a high-speed broadband internet connection.
 That can become a problem in remote areas or regions with spotty or outdated internet services.
 Even with strong internet service, you may face bandwidth issues that lead to problems with audio fidelity or dropped calls.

-It’s pretty simple to figure out how many phone lines you need: Just add up how many employees need a dedicated line, how many shared lines you need, and how many lines you need for fax machines or automated reception services.
+It’s pretty simple to figure out how many phone lines you need: Just add up how many employees need a dedicated line, how many shared lines you need, and how many lines you need for business faxing or automated reception services.

 Once you know what you need, these are your options:

-Two-line phone systems are common among entrepreneurs who are opening their first business.
+Two-line phone systems are common among entrepreneurs who are in the early days of their first business.
 Many people who work from home now also use two-line phone systems so they have a business number that is separate from their personal number.
 This allows them to prioritize calls and add a more professional touch for customers and clients.

 Two-line phone systems are typically used by contract or gig workers, small offices and businesses, and one-person operations that regularly receive a moderate volume of calls.